kahjuintnt/binance-futures-fee-calculator/README.md

 # binance-futures-fee-calculator
-A simple trading fee calculator for Binance futures that finds out how much fee you'll actually pay depending on whether you are making market order, limit order, the current state of order book etc.
+A simple trading fee calculator for Binance futures market order that finds out how much fee you'll actually pay depending on the size of your order in USDT and current state of order book.